markkuinkinen/CPP-Exercises/README.md

-Lab exercises for C++ Programming and Data Structures and Algorithms
+Project and exercises for two C++ courses